JetBrains-Research/pubtrends/README.md

         -e PGDATA=/var/lib/postgresql/data/pgdata \
         -d postgres:14
     ```
-   NOTE: stop Postgres docker image with timeout `--time=300` to avoid DB recovery.\
+   NOTE: stop PostgreSQL docker image with timeout `--time=300` to avoid DB recovery.\

    NOTE2: for speed reason we use materialize views, which are updated upon successful database update.
 In case of
    emergency stop, the view should be refreshed manually to ensure sort by citations works correctly: